bwhicks/django-giftbox/README.rst

 need to set the url on which your webserver will listen and answer ``Sendfile`` or ``x-accel-http`` headers as ``sendfile_url``.

-You can also specify these at run time, but you should at least have ``GIFTBOX_SETTINGS`` with some sane defaults defaults.
+You can also specify these at run time, but you must least have ``GIFTBOX_SETTINGS`` with some sane defaults for one of those settings.
+If you'd like to run this on a dev server, you absolutely must define the ``doc_root`` key.

 Usage
 -----